The JKHS Parent Network is in no way officially affiliated with or run by JKHS.

-  Highly unusual to go to court over something like this, and another local head has said about this waste that if you do want to object to this sort of thing, you don't have to spend £187,000.
+Highly unusual to go to court over something like this, another headteacher has said about this waste that if you do want to object to this sort of thing, you don't have to spend £187,000.

 Nigel wrote that the school were "financially prepared", and yet many comment how soon after this incredible spend that up to 14 Teaching Assistants sadly lost their jobs, and all adult education at the school was cut.

 Teaching Assistants positions provide support to pupils that require it, and funding for their roles is in great part received from what is called Pupil Premium, funding directly relating to the needs of specific pupils.
-Questions arise over how many Teaching Assistants are left at JKHS now, and if the Pupil Premium is still being received, what is this pupil premium money being spent on?
+Questions arise over how many Teaching Assistants are left at JKHS now, and what is happening with pupil premium money.

 School funds are provided by the ESFA (dept of the DfE) for the purpose of furthering the education prospects of the pupils in the school and the spending is expected to show value for money in this regard.
 This, and yet this incredible amount of money is now lost, and with many Teaching Assistants now gone, pupils' education could be damaged, not to mention the devastating effect on those Teaching Assistants and their families.

 Many people have been asking how much money was spent and it has not been disclosed or revealed for some time, so why is it only recently that JKHS revealed it, why now has Nigel Griffiths revealed this figure with what appears to be quite strange timing?

 It could be that it is as a result of the following Freedom of Information Request that was put in to the school on 19th August 2020, which the school responded to saying they would not disclose it, that letter follows on after below.